- Home

 Flexibility and strength go hand in hand because stronger muscles are more capable, and sometimes inflexibility can be caused by a joint not having support from strong muscles.

-To find out more about the importance of building and maintaining strength during mid-life and beyond, as well as tips on how to get started, check out our article; The importance of building and maintaining strength and balance in your 50s and 60s.
+To find out more, check out our article; The importance of building and maintaining strength and balance in your 50s and 60s.

 5. Use a foam roller

-Many health experts around the world recommend foam rolling as a method of increasing soft tissue flexibility by reducing tightness and inflammation – especially that associated with injury or exercise.
+Many health experts recommend foam rolling as a method of increasing soft tissue flexibility by reducing tightness and inflammation – especially that associated with injury or exercise.

-A foam roller is essentially a lightweight cylinder made of compressed foam, which is rolled over the muscles of your body that are most prone to stiffness – such as the lower back and calves.
+A foam roller is a lightweight cylinder made of compressed foam, which is rolled over the muscles of your body most prone to stiffness – such as the lower back and calves.

 If you’re interested in buying a foam roller, there are plenty available on Amazon.
-You might also find it helpful to read Coach Mag’s article on the best foam rollers.
-Or, to find out more about the benefits of foam rolling and how to get started, check out this article from Healthline.
+You might also find it helpful to read Coach’s article on the best foam rollers.
+Or, for ideas on how to use a foam roller, check out this article from Healthline.

-It can also help to take a closer look at our diet when trying to improve and/or maintain flexibility.
+It can also help to take a closer look at your diet when trying to improve and/or maintain flexibility.

 Eating foods that contain high amounts of sugar, processed carbohydrates, and saturated fats can cause soft tissue within the body to become inflamed, which can lead to stiffness and bloating (and is the body’s response to unwanted substances).

-Research suggests that fatty fish including sardines, salmon, mackerel, herring, and anchovies – which are all high in omega-3 fatty acids – could also help to reduce joint swelling and inflammation, especially in people with rheumatoid arthritis.
+Research suggests that fatty fish like sardines, salmon, mackerel, herring, and anchovies – which are all high in omega-3 fatty acids – can also help to reduce joint swelling and inflammation, especially in people with rheumatoid arthritis.

 To find out more about anti-inflammatory foods and how to add them to your diet, check out our article; 14 anti-inflammatory foods.